oxayotl/meikik-project/README.md

 <dependency>
     <groupId>io.github.oxayotl</groupId>
     <artifactId>spring-boot-starter-meikik</artifactId>
-    <version>0.9.0</version>
+    <version>0.9.1</version>
 </dependency>
 ```
 You can now directly use Meikik in your template files.
-You can add the property `meikik.default-allowed-tags` to select which tags are allowed when `text:balises` is not set, using the same syntax as `text:balises` .
+You can add the property `meikik.default-allowed-tags` to select which tags are allowed when `text:allowed-tags` is not set, using the same syntax as `text:allowed-tags` .

 ## Add Meikik without Spring